jacques/docs.npmjs.com/content/enterprise/index.md

 featured: true
 -->

-# npm On-Site
+# npm Enterprise

-npm On-Site allows you to run npm's infrastructure behind your company's firewall.
+npm Enterprise allows you to run npm's infrastructure behind your company's firewall.
 It's designed for teams that need:

 - easy internal sharing of private modules